AssemblyJohn/C-Utils/README.md

 # C-Utils

 POSIX compliant C utilities.
-Should save a lot of time writing low-level routines.
+Should save a lot of time when needing to write low-level routines.